opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 4. Use the P4Runtime Shell to manually insert table entries in one of the switches to provide connectivity between hosts

-## 1. Look at P4 program
+## 1. Look at the P4 program

-To start, let's have a look a the P4 program in [p4src/main.p4](p4src/main.p4).
+To start, let's have a look a the P4 program: [p4src/main.p4](p4src/main.p4)

 This program implements a simplified IPv6 router.
-Even if this is the first time you see P4 code, the program has been commented to provide an understanding of the pipeline behavior to anyone with basic programming and networking background.
+Even if this is the first time you have ever seen P4 code, the program has been commented to provide an understanding of the pipeline behavior to anyone with basic programming and networking background.

-We suggest you start be giving a quick look to the whole program to understand its structure.
-When you're done, try answering the following questions, getting back at the P4 program to understand the different parts in more details.
+We suggest you start by taking a quick look at the whole program to understand its structure.
+When you're done, try answering the following questions, while referring to the P4 program to understand the different parts in more details.

 **Parser**

 * List all the protocol headers that can be extracted from a packet.
 * Which header is expected to be the first one when parsing a new packet?
-* In which case is the NDP header extracted?
+* Under what circumstances is the NDP header extracted?

 **Ingress pipeline**

 * How many match+action tables are defined in this pipeline?
 * For the L2 bridging case, which table is used to replicated NDP requests to all host-facing ports?
-Which type of match is used in that table?
+What type of match is used in that table?
 * In the ACL table, what's the difference between `send_to_cpu` and `clone_to_cpu` actions?
 * In the apply block, what is the first table applied to a packet?
 Are P4Runtime packet-out treated differently?
 * Look at the `routing_v6_table` and its only action.
 When a packet is matched by this table, where is the egress port set?
-Hint: look at the apply block, which table comes after the routing one?
+Hint: look at the apply block;
+  which table comes after the routing one?
 * In which P4 action is the IPv6 Hop Limit/Time To Live (TTL) decremented?

 **Egress pipeline**

 * What is the main difference between the ingress and egress pipeline?
-* For a given packet that goes through the ingress pipeline, in which case the egress pipeline will see more than one packet?
+* For a given packet that goes through the ingress pipeline, when will the egress pipeline will see more than one packet?
-* For multicast packets, can they be replicated on the ingres port?
+* For multicast packets, can they be replicated to the ingress port?

 **Deparser**